Model car: Trends in toy detail

-Over time, market pressures have caused further changes in the way models are designed and manufactured.
-In the 1960s, many European models had opening parts and working components, but today few of the smaller scale toys do.
-More working parts mean more production expense and Hot Wheels and Matchbox vehicles now rarely have such features.
+Over time, market pressures have led to further changes in how models are designed and manufactured.
+In the 1960s, many European models had opening parts and working components, but today, few of the smaller scale toys do.
+More working parts mean more production expense, and Hot Wheels and Matchbox vehicles now rarely have such features.
 Today, the number of moving parts has been reduced even in large-scale models.
 For example, premium model maker AUTOart introduced a line of race and sports cars in 1:18 scale with no opening parts.

 Die cast seconds

 Also notable is the diffusion of model dies to companies in other countries which could not afford tooling expenses for their own new lines.
-Traditionally, when European companies have finished marketing their models, newer dies are developed and introduced and older dies are sold off to other companies, often in less developed countries.
+Traditionally, when European companies have finished marketing their models, newer dies are developed and introduced, and older dies are sold off to other companies, often in less developed countries.

 As early as about 1970, Dinky tooling became 'Nicky' Toys in India, just as older Matchbox models became 'Miltons' or Corgi dies became 'Maxwell'.
-Many dies previously made by Corgi, Efsi, Tekno, Sablon or Solido, trekked southward in Europe to Spanish or Portuguese companies like MetOsul, Nacoral or Auto Pilen.
+Many dies previously made by Corgi, Efsi, Tekno, Sablon or Solido trekked southward in Europe to Spanish or Portuguese companies like MetOsul, Nacoral or Auto Pilen.
 Politoys became MacGregor in Mexico and also showed up in plastic in the Soviet Union.
-Earlier Solido and Schuco dies made their way to Brazil.
+Earlier, Solido and Schuco died and made their way to Brazil.
 Even some of Mattel's earlier Hot Wheels tooling showed up in Argentina as Muky.
 Tomicas became Yat Mings, Tomicas and Yat Mings became Playarts, and Matchbox tooling reappeared in other forms in many places.

 The trend is nearly always a diffusion from more industrialized to somewhat lesser industrialized countries and often the result is poorer paint, faulty zamac alloys, and imprecise assembly.
 One example was the copies of Italian Ediltoys made by Meboto in Turkey.
 The Argentine Mukys featured paint that was flat and dull, unlike the bright colors of the original Hot Wheels.
 At the other extreme, Auto Pilen of Spain was an exception and copied models beautifully.
 These were as good as, or sometimes better, than the original Dinkys or Solidos in quality and paint.

 Collecting

 Organized collecting of model cars developed shortly after the models first appeared on the market.
-Even before such companies as Corgi and Dinky were ten years old, adults were collecting them, particularly in the UK and the USA.
-Often, as well, adults seek the joys of childhood, collecting what they had destroyed in youth or what their parents had thrown away.
+Even before companies such as Corgi and Dinky were ten years old, adults were collecting them, particularly in the UK and the USA.
+Often, as well, adults seek the joys of childhood, collecting what they destroyed in youth or what their parents threw away.
 This also lead to the foundation of the Diecast Hall of Fame in 2009.